Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

 - Uniform Pricing and Customer Base: The revenue figures across regions are very close, which could indicate that each region has a similar-sized subscriber base and a uniform pricing structure for each subscription type.
 This implies that pricing and subscription adoption rates may be stable across different regions, suggesting a successful standardization of the subscription model.

+**Strong Revenue Performance from Regional Distribution**

+Balanced Revenue Contributions: The fact that each subscription type in its respective region is generating similar revenue shows the company has successfully tailored or promoted these types to fit the preferences of each region.
+It reflects a good alignment between each subscription type and the unique customer demographics or needs of each region.

 ![Screenshot (253)](https://github.com/user-attachments/assets/547d3f3c-8c62-4d92-b3c9-4b32e71050f1)